-Under CPUC rules, parties in the OII will have an opportunity to comment on the Settlement Agreement, and if there are objections raising factual issues, then the CPUC's review may include evidentiary proceedings.
-CPUC rules do not provide for any fixed time period for the CPUC to act on the Settlement Agreement.
+CPUC rules do not provide for any fixed time period for the CPUC to act on the SONGS OII Amended Settlement Agreement, although the Settling Parties have requested that the CPUC promptly approve the SONGS OII Amended Settlement Agreement.
 Pursuant to the CPUC's rules, no settlement becomes binding unless the CPUC approves the settlement based on a finding that it is reasonable in light of the whole record, consistent with law, and in the public interest.
-The CPUC has discretion to approve or disapprove a settlement, or to condition its approval on changes to the settlement, which the parties may accept or reject.

-Accordingly, there can be no assurance regarding the timing of any CPUC decision or that the CPUC will approve the Settlement Agreement or refrain from making changes to it that are not acceptable to all the Settling Parties.
-Thus, there can be no assurance that the OII proceeding will provide for recoveries as currently estimated by SDG&E in accordance with the Settlement Agreement, including the recovery of costs recorded as a regulatory asset, or that the CPUC will not order refunds to customers above those contemplated by the Settlement Agreement.
+Accordingly, there can be no assurance regarding the timing of any CPUC decision or that the CPUC will approve the SONGS OII Amended Settlement Agreement or refrain from making changes to it that are not acceptable to all the Settling Parties.
+Thus, there can be no assurance that the OII proceeding will provide for recoveries as currently estimated by SDG&E in accordance with the SONGS OII Amended Settlement Agreement, including the recovery of costs recorded as a regulatory asset, or that the CPUC will not order refunds to customers above those contemplated by the SONGS OII Amended Settlement Agreement.
 Therefore, the amount of the regulatory asset related to the SONGS plant closure is subject to further change based upon future developments and the application of SDG&E's judgment to those events.